Hamilton, New Zealand: Local government

 Hamilton is located in the administrative area of the Hamilton City Council.
-The current mayor of Hamilton is Paula Southgate, who was first elected to the position in 2019 and re-elected in 2022.
-The current deputy mayor is Angela O'Leary.
+The current mayor of Hamilton is Tim Macindoe, who was first elected to the position in 2025.

 Hamilton City is itself part of the Waikato region, controlled administratively by the Waikato Regional Council.

-Coat of arms

-The city's coat of arms has received some criticism, being accused of not reflecting the history and diversity of the city, with suggestions that it should be changed.

 Central government

 Hamilton has three electorate MPs in the New Zealand Parliament.
 Both Hamilton East and Hamilton West electorates are considered bellwether seats.

 The electorates are currently represented by: